Leaders in Online and Professional Continuing Education

 Format and Schedule

-This is a four week course consisting of about five hours of weekly coursework made up of readings, asynchronous activities, and a weekly one hour live class meeting via Zoom.
-There will be a total of five live sessions, one welcome and course overview and then one for each of the four weekly modules.
-The class will open for access on Monday, April 1, 2024.
+This is a five week course consisting of about five hours of weekly coursework made up of readings, asynchronous activities, and a weekly one hour live class meeting via Zoom.
+There will be a total of five live sessions, one welcome and course overview and then one for each of four weekly modules.
+The class will open for access on Monday, May 13, 2024.
 Exact dates and times for live sessions will be shared soon.

 The Role of Educator: Expanding Academic Horizons